top of page

 This Is Why I Kept Dating Fuckboys

-I Said That I Wanted a Boyfriend: But Then I Dated All the Wrong Men.
+I Knew I Wanted a Boyfriend: But I Couldn't Stop Dating All the Wrong Men.

 Let me tell you a story.